 Studios are available to accommodate printmaking, dance, music composition, visual and video arts, and certain areas of scientific research.
 Studios are equipped with worktables, chairs, stools, a utility sink, cabinets, shelving, and track lighting.
 Blinds allow individuals to control the amount of outside light.
 Several walls in each studio are covered in fiberboard; nails, staples, etc. and metal stripping for use with magnets may be used to hang work-in-progress on these surfaces.
 Standard, stocked items for each studio are cloth rags, stepladders, disposal bins and individual toolkits including hammers, pliers, wire cutters, a straight edge, levels, and an assortment of nails and brads.
 T-squares, heavy-duty extension cords, and a variable speed drill are available.
 A few easels and additional worktables are also available upon request.
 Upon arrival, PLAYA staff will orient each artist on proper hazardous waste disposal.

 Residents are urged to bring an adequate stock of materials and supplies for their session.
 Please bring any tools or pieces of equipment needed on a continual basis.
 Bring your favorite art or tool supply catalog as well in case you need to mail order additional specialized supplies while at PLAYA.
-UPS and USPS are prompt in delivery.
+UPS, Fed Ex, and USPS are prompt in delivery.

 Writers’ Work Spaces

 All cabins have a desk and an office chair.
 Standard stocked desk items are: a stapler, push-pins, paper clips, a bulletin board, and a small bookcase.
 Writers are responsible for bringing their own writing tools, materials, and equipment, such as legal pads, laptops, printers, and plenty of paper.

 Residents using electronic media to view, generate and print work need to bring their own hardware and software.